 Click here to view the Capacity Building program grant guidelines.

-Before applying, we strongly recommend contacting CTH staff, Scott Wands (email@example.com), to discuss your project idea.
+Before applying, organizations must contact CTH staff member Scott Wands at firstname.lastname@example.org to discuss your project idea.
 We are eager to help you submit a strong application and are available to review draft applications received at least two weeks before the grant deadline.
+Applications submitted without prior communication with CTH staff will not be considered.